dask/dask/docs/source/protocol.rst

 We may split a single message into multiple message-part to suit different protocols.
-Generally small bits of data are encoded with MsgPack while large bytestrings are handled specially by a custom format.
+Generally small bits of data are encoded with MsgPack while large bytestrings and complex datatypes are handled by a custom format.
 Each message-part gets its own header, which is always encoded as msgpack.
 After serializing all message parts we have a sequence of bytestrings or *frames* which we send along the wire, prepended with length information.

 The application doesn't know any of this, it just sends us Python dictionaries with various datatypes and we produce a list of bytestrings that get written to